emma123456789102/sign-language-interpreter/README.md

 Edit
 cv2.putText(frame, "Hello!", (50, 50),
             cv2.FONT_HERSHEY_SIMPLEX, 1, (0, 255, 0), 2)

 🧪 Running the Project
-Open three terminal windows:
+4️⃣ Run Virtual Environments
+For testing / demo:
+Just run 'python run_all.py'.
+This will setup everything in the correct venv.

+For debugging:
+Open four terminal windows.
+Run the tracking venv in terminal 1, then the rasa venv in terminals 2, 3 and 4.

-Terminal 1: Activate tracking venv and run hand tracking:
+Terminal 1: python code/hand_tracking.py

-bash
-Copy
-Edit
-source venv_tracking/bin/activate
-python scripts/hand_tracking.py
-Terminal 2: Activate RASA venv and run actions:

-bash
-Copy
-Edit
-source venv_rasa/bin/activate
-rasa run actions
+Terminal 2: rasa run actions
-Terminal 3: Run RASA shell:

-bash
-Copy
-Edit
+Terminal 3: rasa run --enable-api --cors "*" --debug Terminal 4: python handlers/speech_handler.py

+If changing intents, retrain the model with 'rasa train' in a rasa venv.

-rasa shell
+# RASA shell
-To update RASA intents, run:

-bash
-Copy
-Edit
-rasa train
+'What gesture is this?'
+'Test me'

 🕶️ Connecting to the AR Glasses (Unity)
 To run the Unity integration: